 If you have a history of MYOCARDIAL INFARCTION, HEART ATTACK, PACEMAKER, STENTS, ANGINA, CONGESTIVE HEART FAILURE, IRREGULAR HEART RHYTHM, ANEURYSM, or other HEART DISEASE, please request this critical information from your cardiologist prior to your visit.
 If you have had an EKG within the last two years, bring a copy of that to your visit.
 You may need an EKG at the time of your visit; the charge for this is not included in the DOT physical charge.

 If you have DIABETES, please ensure you contact the physician who manages your condition and have him/her fill out all critical information pertaining to your treatment, prior to your visit.
 We will need a copy of your blood sugar log and your most recent (within 6 months) hemoglobin A1C value.
-Please note that if you are on insulin, we will not be able to certify you.
-You may need a blood sugar at the time of your visit; the charge for this is not included in your DOT physical charge.
+If you are currently using insulin, please visit the FMCSA Diabetes Standard Webinar and complete the Insulin-Treated Diabetes Mellitus Assessment Form, MCSA-5870 prior to your DOT examination.

 If you have a history of STROKE, TIA, SEIZURE, or TRAUMATIC BRAIN INJURY please ensure you contact your neurologist prior to your visit.
 Bring any additional important information to your appointment.